Enhancing Graph Collaborative Filtering with FourierKAN Feature Transformation: Methodology

 \subsection{Kolmogorov-Arnold Network (KAN)}

 Kolmogorov-Arnold Network \cite{liu2024kan} is a promising alternative to Multi-Layer Perceptron (MLP).
 MLP is inspired by the universal approximation theorem \cite{cybenko1989approximation}.
 KAN focuses on the Kolmogorov-Arnold representation theorem \cite{kolmogorov1961representation}.
-KAN can be formed as: -0.15in
+Specifically, unlike MLPs, which have fixed activation functions on nodes, KANs contain learnable activation functions on edges (weights).
+This unique architecture enables KANs to learn nonlinear functions more effectively.
+Formally: -0.15in